 The United Nations Dining Room and Rooftop Patio

-You might not think of a florist shop as the most likely spot for a wedding, but this elegant 1800 square foot space features brick walls, elegant lines, and best of all, a shop full of flowers.
-Designer Banchet Jaigla has designed flowers for restaurants like Windows on the World, the Thai Royal Family, and designers like Dries van Norton.
-As you'd expect, her arrangements are contemporary and beautiful; Those renting the space get the temporary use of any arrangements that are in the shop.
+You might not think of a florist shop as the most likely spot for a wedding, but this elegant 1800-square-foot space features brick walls, elegant lines, and best of all, a shop full of flowers.
+Designer Banchet Jaigla has designed flowers for restaurants like Windows on the World, for the Thai Royal Family, and for designers like Dries van Norton.
+As you'd expect, her arrangements are contemporary and beautiful; those renting the space get the temporary use of any arrangements that are in the shop.